 Many nonprofit mission statements succumb to an over use of words in general, but especially jargon.
 Good mission statements should be clear, memorable, concise.
-Some might also add “inspring” do the list of descriptors.
+Some might also add “inspiring” do the list of descriptors.
 I don’t altogether disagree, but I find that including this as an upfront criteria often ends up with a frankenstein that is part mission, part vision statement (desired end-state), and almost always too long.

 The following are 50 mission statements selected from the top 100 nonprofits list (based on a series of web, social, and financial metrics).

 Details on how this list was compiled can be found by scrolling down to the bottom of the page.

 - The best mission statements are clear, memorable, and concise.

 - Avg length for the full 50 organizations listed here is only 15.3 words (excluding brand references)

 - Avg length for the first 20 organizations below is only 9.5 words (excluding brand references).